 Bellavista, located north of the municipality, just before Cerro San Cristóbal, is a lively arts district, where you can find restaurants, bars and clubs to go out.
 Yet, if you live there, this is a very noisy neighborhood at night.

 Apart from convenience stores, as soon as you move 3-4 blocks from the subway to the south, Providencia becomes very residential.
 The area is very pleasant, with tree-lined streets.
 It is valued by Chileans and foreign residents.
 The population that lives there is therefore quite heterogeneous and cosmopolitan.
 Most homes are low (single-family homes and buildings up to 8-10 floors maximum) but new buildings are being built.
 There is more space and fewer people in the streets than in Santiago Centro.
 There is very little insecurity and you can walk home in the middle of night without any problem.
-An apartment or a house located 2-3 blocks away from the subway is a good compromise, in order to live in a rather quiet place while being able to move easily and being close to everything.
+An apartment or a house located 2-3 blocks away from the subway is a good compromise, to live in a rather quiet place while being able to move easily and being close to everything.

 Providencia is therefore recommended for couples or families wanting to have a quick access to the subway and students or young professionals wanting to live in a shared house or in their own small flat.

 Located south of Providencia and east of Santiago Centro, Ñuñoa is a pleasant and safe municipality.
 It includes many single-family homes with garden and some areas are classified, which avoids the invasion of twenty-floor buildings like in Santiago Centro. Ñuñoa is now served by the subway and the bus network is very well developed.

 In the center of the municipality is the Plaza Ñuñoa, which concentrates many restaurants, bars, or ice cream parlors.
 The square has gradually become a cultural place, especially since the move of the Teatro Universidad Católica here during the 70s.